strongloop/strong-module-loader/README.md

       max: 100, // max length or value
     }

-#### Module Events
+#### Class Events

-Module classes may also emit and listen to events.
-By default a Module will emit the following events:
+Classes that inherit from `Module` may emit and listen to events.
+By default a `Module` will emit the following events:

 **destroy**

 Emitted when a module instance is being destroyed during a `moduleLoader.reset()`.
-Modules should cleanup any connections and unbind all event listeners.
+Modules should cleanup any connections and unbind all event listeners when this is emitted.

 ### Configuration

-Each module instance is defined by creating a `config.json` file in a directory with the module's name.
+Instances are constructed by creating a `config.json` file in a directory with a name to identify the instance.

     /my-module-instance
       config.json